abstract-machine-learning/silva/README.md

 When silva returns more labels, it may happen due to the classifier really being not stable, or because of a loss of precision induced by the abstract process.
 For forests consisting of univariate hard splits only (i.e. *x_i < k*) and *l_\inf* perturbation silva becomes *complete*: every single label in the output set is guaranteed to be associated to at least one point in *P(x)*, thus no false results can be returned.

+More information can be found in [Abstract interpretation of decision tree ensemble classifiers](http://www.math.unipd.it/~ranzato/papers/aaai20.pdf).

 ## Requirements ##

  - Any C99-compatible C compiler